Skip to main content

 Profile

-Bernhard Malkmus is interested in the way cultural practices shape our relation to the world.
+Bernhard Malkmus is interested in how cultural practices shape our relation to the world.
 In particular, he explores how human engagement with the natural world has changed since the 18th century and how aesthetic practices such as literature, music, and the visual arts allow us to reflect on these changes.
 He looks at the history of modernity through the lens of environmental history and ethics.
 In so doing, he aims to understand in what ways certain cultural modes of imagination can be related to the systemic environmental problems we are facing today - and in what ways aesthetic practices can change our inherited modes of imagination.

 Academic Biography